allanabailey/code-quiz-p1/README.md

 * Create a website which is completely responsive for all screen sizes.
 * Improve my knowledge of different coding languages by devising the questions.
 * Improve my understanding of JavaScript by using text input comparison, hidden divs to store data and question/answer arrays, all of which are new methods to me.
+* Implement a small amount of JQuery to exapnd my knowledge and use a new technology.

 ## Users
 Users would visit the site to: